XtnPaez/cuis/documentacion/shp2pg.md

 chequeamos que no haya nulls en cup y dato en nombre o viceversa; correjimos

-    select * from public.edificios_temp where nomb_predi is not null and cup is null update public.edificios_temp set cup = '017' where newid = 2746
+    select * from public.edificios_temp where nomb_predi is not null and cup is null;
+    update public.edificios_temp set cup = '017' where newid = 2746;

 ### y hacemos update de predios

+    truncate cuis.predios cascade;
     insert into cuis.predios(cup, nombre)
-    select cup, trim(upper(nomb_predi)) from public.edificios_temp where cup is not null or nomb_predi is not null group by cup, nomb_predi order by cup asc
+    select cup, trim(upper(nomb_predi)) from public.edificios_temp where cup is not null or nomb_predi is not null group by cup, nomb_predi order by cup asc;

 ### chequeamos estado